BenjaminCrozier/farkle-ga/notes.md

 ***

-removing doom mechanic and replacing it with a cull for negative scores and a scaling punishment per epoch. doom mechanic is just too punishing and does not allow allow for players to survive to 2nd rounds plays which are nessicity for genome growth. (local maxima; safe play: simply play the first round and do not engage in a second round)
+removing doom mechanic and replacing it with a cull for negative scores and a scaling punishment per epoch. doom mechanic is just too punishing and does not allow allow for players to survive to 2nd rounds plays which are necessity for genome growth. (local maxima; safe play: simply play the first round and do not engage in a second round)

-however, when allowed to survive, bad dormant genes spread quickly and create population collapse in later rounds with greater scale punishment... a punish scale of greater than 4 causes population collapse and the genepool average score is trending negative... perhaps allowing non-optimal dice play should never be allowed...
+however, when allowed to survive, bad dormant genes spread quickly and create population collapse in later rounds with greater scale punishment... a punish scale of greater than 4 causes population collapse and the gene-pool average score is trending negative... perhaps allowing non-optimal dice play should never be allowed...

-but if the model can't sufficiently punish suboptimal play, how can it evolve upward and determine optimal play? the model lacks boyancy, punishing suboptimal play shouldn't be required, it should determine suboptimal play on it's own and punish accordingly...
+but if the model can't sufficiently punish suboptimal play, how can it evolve upward and determine optimal play? the model lacks buoyancy, punishing suboptimal play shouldn't be required, it should determine suboptimal play on it's own and punish accordingly...

 a toxic gene cannot be allowed to survive a single generation. doom re-instated.